dhemery/cwd.dhemery.com/site/posts/2003-11-plan_for_the_present.md

 ---
-category:  Leading
+title: Plan for the Present
 date: 2003/11/12 14:30:00
 tags:
 - collaborating
 - communicating
+- leading
 - power
 - process
-title: Plan for the Present
-comments: true
-published: true
-layout: post

 ---

 <p> Laurent Bossavit asks a great question, <a href="http://bossavit.com/thoughts/archives/000670.html">"What is the purpose of planning?"</a>.
 He then gives examples of two of the most common purposes: to facilitate completing the project by some significant date or event, or to facilitate predicting the budget.
 I like Laurent's question, and encourage you to ask it before (or during, or after) you engage in any significant planning. </p>